-For purposes of this subsection A, if proposing a development in an incorporated area, the Local Government boundary must be of a municipality that was incorporated on or before January 1, 2014.
+For purposes of this subsection A, if proposing a development in an incorporated area, the Local Government boundary must be of a municipality that was incorporated on or before January 1, 2015.

-- 1. Five (5) points will be awarded if the proposed development site is within a current Local Government Boundary that has not been awarded 9% Credits within the last 15 DCA Housing Credit Competitive Rounds. - 2.
-Four (4) points will be awarded if the proposed development site is within a current Local Government boundary that has only received one (1) 9% Credits award within the last 15 DCA Housing Credit Competitive Rounds.
+Five (5) points will be awarded if the proposed development site is within a current Local Government Boundary that has not been awarded 9% Credits within the last 15 DCA Housing Credit Competitive Rounds.
+2. Four (4) points will be awarded if the proposed development site is within a current Local Government boundary that has only received one (1) 9% Credits award within the last 15 DCA Housing Credit Competitive Rounds.
+To qualify, the most recent 9% Credits award must have been received prior to January 1, 2015.

-B. Two to Six Years Lookback Period
+B. Four to Six Years Lookback Period